camwestwood/xapi/recipes/Module-View.md

 ```

 ### Object

-Common entity identifier: Object.D
+Common entity identifier: Object.A, as defined on the [common structures](../common_structures.md#objecta) page.

-#### Entity Example:
-Needs to identify what was viewed.
+For this recipe the object needs to identify what was viewed.
 A list of valid values can be found at [the definition of object.definition.extensions on the vocabulary page](../vocabulary.md#Object.definition.extension)

 <table>
 	<tr><th>Property</th><th>Jisc Profile Information</th><th>Entity Obligations</th></tr>